edriang/react-connect-context-hooks/README.md

 Actions are functions that receives a single `dispatch` parameter and returns a new function which will use the `dispatch` function to trigger some action.

-Note that the returned function can declare any number of arguments (even zero) and this is the function that will get selected when you use `actionMappers` option.
+Note that the returned function can declare any number of arguments (even zero) and this is the function that will get selected when you use `actionSelectors` option.

 Example of actions: